Loading…

 How Australian florists can use AI for wedding quotes, daily orders, marketing, and supplier comms — practical workflows for shop owners.

-Florists run a business that is half retail, half event work, with two or three crushing peak days a year and a perishable inventory that wilts on a Tuesday if Monday was quiet.
+That's the reality AI can actually help with.
 AI for florists is most useful in the planning, quoting, and admin around the bench — not in the arranging itself.
 This guide is for Australian florist owners, from a single-shop neighbourhood florist to a wedding-focused studio operating across Melbourne and the Mornington Peninsula.

 Florists typically run a POS (Square, Lightspeed, or a florist-specific platform), a website with an order form, social channels for marketing, email and DMs for enquiries, Xero or MYOB for accounts, and a delivery roster (often a spreadsheet or van app).
 AI is most useful sitting across these and reducing the manual stitching.